R62A (New York City Subway car)

 The R62A is a New York City Subway car model built between 1984 and 1987 by Bombardier Transportation for the A Division.
 The cars were built in La Pocatière, Quebec, with final assembly done in Auburn, New York and Barre, Vermont, under a license from Kawasaki Heavy Industries, manufacturer of the previous R62 order.
 A total of 825 cars were built, arranged as sets of three, four, or five cars per set.
 The cars replaced the remaining R17s, R21s, and R22s, which were all retired by early 1988.

 The R62As were a follow-up order to the R62 order from 1981, and the second order of stainless steel cars for the "A" Division.
 The contract had been given to Bombardier due to Kawasaki's refusal to build the additional cars under a separate order.
 The first R62As entered service on May 29, 1985, and all were delivered by 1988.
-The R62As are scheduled to remain in service until 2026–2028, when they will be replaced with the R262s.
+The R62As are scheduled to remain in service until at least the mid 2030s, when they will be replaced with the R262s.

 Description

 The R62As are numbered 1651–2475.
 Like the R62 order from Kawasaki Heavy Industries, the R62A was made of stainless steel and had air conditioning.
-A graffiti-resistant glaze was applied to all of the cars because of the extensive graffiti tagging of nearly all of the subway cars in the system since 1971.
+A graffiti-resistant glaze was applied to all of the cars because of the extensive graffiti tagging of nearly all of the subway cars in the system since 1969.
 They continued a controversial interior design by employing bucket seating, which was very narrow, with each seat being about 17 in wide.
 This reduced the number of seats per car when compared to standard bench seating, but allowed for higher standing capacity.